-The boom in e-commerce has made track & trace standard operating procedure in the B2C marketplace.
+The boom in e-commerce has made reliable track and trace standard operating procedure in the B2C marketplace.
 But why is this so difficult to achieve in B2B?

 First of all, let’s dive into why track & trace is so important in the B2B space nowadays.

 The overall customer experience is becoming increasingly important in B2B, as a tool for retaining your customers and growing your brand.
-Delivering your products on time and in the agreed condition is key to making your customers happy and bringing repeat business.
+Delivering your products on time, to the right location and in the agreed condition is key to making your customers happy and bringing repeat business.